 Lets start with pcapd; I mentioned in my talk that pcapd has many legitimate uses such as these, and I have no qualms with Apple using pcapd to troubleshoot issues on users’ devices.
 Using a packet capture has been documented for developers for a couple of years, but had no explanation for being on every device that wasn’t in developer mode.
 The problem I have with its implementation, however.
 In iOS, pcapd is available on every iOS device out there, and can be activated on any device without the user’s knowledge.
 You also don’t have to be enrolled in an enterprise policy, and you don’t have to be in developer mode.
 What makes this service dangerous is that it can be activated wirelessly, and does not ask the user for permission to activate it… so it can be employed for snooping by third parties in a privileged position.

 Now lets talk about file relay.
-Apple is being completely misleading by claiming that file relay is only for copying diagnostic data.
-If, by diagnostic data, you mean the user’s complete photo album, their SMS, Notes, Address Book, GeoLocation data, screenshots of the last thing they were looking at, and a ton of other personal data – then sure… but this data is far too personal in nature to ever be needed for diagnostics.
+If, by diagnostic data, you mean the user’s complete photo album, their SMS, Notes, Address Book, GeoLocation data, screenshots of the last thing they were looking at, and a ton of other personal data – then sure… but this data is far too personal in nature to ever justify diagnostics.
 In fact, diagnostics is almost the complete opposite of this kind of data.
 You will find some diagnostics data in the mix somewhere, but this service goes way beyond the data Apple has a need or a right to look through.
 And once again, the user is never prompted to give their permission to dump all of this data, or notified in any way on-screen.
 Apple insists AppleCare gets your consent, but this must be a verbal consent, as it is certainly not a technological consent.
-What’s more, if this service really were just for diagnostic use, you’d think that it would respect backup encryption, so that everything coming off the phone is encrypted with the user’s backup password.
+What’s more, since this service really is just for diagnostic use, you’d think that it would respect backup encryption, so that everything coming off the phone is encrypted with the user’s backup password.
 When I take my laptop to Apple for repairs, I have to provide the password.
-But Apple apparently has admitted to the mechanics behind file relay, which skip around backup encryption, to get to much the same data.
+But Apple seems to have admitted to the mechanics behind file relay, which skip around backup encryption, to get to much the same data.
 In addition to this, it can be dumped wirelessly, without the user’s knowledge.
 So why does this need to be the case?
 It doesn’t.
 File relay is far too sloppy with personal data, and serves up a lot more than “diagnostics” data.

 Lastly, house arrest.
 I make no qualms with this either, and in fact iTunes and Xcode do use this service to access the documents inside a user’s sandbox, as I mentioned in my talk.
 As I mentioned in my talk also, however, it can also be used to access the stateful information on the device that should never come off the phone – Library, Caches, Preferences, etc. This is where most of the personal data from every application is stored, including OAuth tokens (which is just as good as having the password to your accounts), private conversations, friends lists, and other highly personal data.
 The interface is wide open to access all of this – far beyond just the “Documents” folder that iTunes needs to access new Pages files.
 This is not a backdoor, rather a privileged access that’s available here that really doesn’t need to be there (or at least could be engineered differently).

-Additionally, this claim that your data is respected with data-protection encryption.
+Now consider data protection.
 The pairing record that is used to access all of this data is sent an escrow bag, which contains a backup copy of your key bag keys for unlocking data protection encryption.
-So again, we’re back to the fact that with any valid pairing, you have access to all of this personal data – whether it was Apple’s intention or not.
+So again, we’re back to the fact that with any valid pairing, you have access to all of this personal data – whether it was Apple’s intention or not, and many adversaries are taking advantage of this.

 Now I hear the argument pop up from a few people who don’t understand how all of this works that, “of course you can dump personal info after you’ve paired, it’s supposed to sync your data”.
 Well, no. The trust dialog (the only pairing security there is) was only an afterthought that got added last year after another researcher showed how easily you could hijack iOS 6 by simply plugging it into a malicious charger.
 In fact, Apple added backup encryption to iOS specifically because they realized people’s devices were pairing with a bunch of hardware that the user didn’t trust.
 If pairing were meant to be a means to security, there would be no need for backup encryption at all.
 Your device certainly shouldn’t be making your personal information available wirelessly to any device that you’ve ever paired with since you last wiped your phone (or anyone who compromises one of those machines); in fact many users DON’T trust their work computer or other computers at all, and use backup encryption to PREVENT their personal data from being exposed.
 Never mind how easy it is to see someone enter their PIN, or leave your phone lying around.